nasserkhurma/Nasserkhurma/README.md

 **nasserkhurma/Nasserkhurma** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 1. Football
-2. Another item basketball
+2.  basketball
 ⋅⋅* Unordered sub-list.
-1. Actual numbers don't matter, just that it's a number ⋅⋅1.
+1. Chips
+⋅⋅1.
 Ordered sub-list
-4. And another item.
+4. Nike T shirt